Ebaka716/designSystem/memory-bank/activeContext.md

 - Conflicts between custom prop names and standard HTML attributes can cause subtle type errors or linting issues.
 - Radix UI `Slot` / `asChild` prop requires careful consideration of the child component's structure to avoid errors; sometimes removing `asChild` is the simplest fix.
 - Achieving sticky footers often involves making the parent a flex column and allowing the main content area to grow (`flex-1`).
+- Duplicated UI elements (headers, sidebars) often indicate nested layouts in Next.js, typically involving a `layout.tsx` file applying layout to its child routes/pages.
+- Confirming the existence and content of `layout.tsx` files is crucial when debugging layout issues in the App Router.
+- Refactoring complex pages into layout + sub-page structures improves maintainability and aligns with Next.js conventions.